dora-team/dora.dev/hugo/content/devops-capabilities/process/working-in-small-batches/index.md

 ---
-title: "Working in Small Batches"
+title: "Working in small batches"
 titleForHTMLHead: "DevOps Capabilities: Working in Small Batches" # TODO: can we DRY this out?
 date: 2023-03-24T12:54:18Z
 category: process